v4iv/theleakycauldronblog/src/pages/blog/sending-mass-mail-from-google-sheet-using-scripts.md

           name: senderName
         });

+        // Set the value of Mail Status to Sent if Sent.
+        // getRange(row, column). column starts from 1.
+        sheet.getRange(count, 5).setValue("Sent");

         // Log if the Mail was sent successfully Logger.log("Email: %s", emailAddress);

       } catch(e) {

+        // Set the value of Mail Status to Failed if Failed. sheet.getRange(count, 5).setValue("Failed");

         // Log if there was some error
         Logger.log(e);